eiriktve/kotlin-spring-crypto-webclient/README.md

 The database is initially empty, but can be populated through an endpoint.
 Call this resource before calling any of the other services. **/api/db/populate**

-Yes, this could have been implemented to be done automatically at startup with a CommandLineRunner.

 ### Other endpoints
 **GET a specific currency (i.e., btc)**: /api/crypto/currency/btc \
 **GET All currencies:** /api/crypto/currency